-It may be that he returned temporarily to work and perhaps possible that he was to spend at least some of that time at his home at Pilley's Island in Notre Dame Bay - but this of course is only speculation.
+It may be that he would return temporarily to work and highly likely that he was to spend some time at his home on Mullock Street in the city of St. John's - but this of course is only speculation.

-(Right above: The photograph of Newfoundland military personnel in tenders on their way to board 'Calgarian' is from the Provincial Archives.
+(Preceding page: The photograph of Newfoundland military personnel in tenders on their way to board 'Calgarian' is from the Provincial Archives.
 'Calgarian' was not a requisitioned troop transport but in September of 1914 had been taken over by the British government to serve as an armed merchant-cruiser.
 She did, however, as on this occasion, at times carry troops and civilian passengers across the Atlantic.
 She was later torpedoed and sunk by U-19 off the north of Ireland on March 1, 1918.)